Cantonese culture: Macau lotus

 The lotus is the symbol of Macau.
-It appears on the flag of Macau after the 1999 handover.
+It appeared on the flag of Macau following the 1999 handover.

 Hong Kong orchid

 The Hong Kong orchid is arguably the symbol of Hong Kong.
-It was discovered in 1880, and identified as a new species in 1908.
-It became Hong Kong's official symbol in 1965 and appears on the flag of Hong Kong after the 1997 handover.
+It was discovered in 1880, and was identified as a new species in 1908.
+It became Hong Kong's official symbol in 1965 and appeared on the flag of Hong Kong following the 1997 handover.
 Since Hong Kong produced a large number of films, pop songs, and soap operas to promote Cantonese culture, Hong Kong, and by extension the Hong Kong orchid, is widely held to be the symbol of modern Cantonese culture.
-Nam Hoi Chiu, for instance, also mentioned "紫荊" (Traditional Chinese for "purple orchid") to symbolize Cantonese people.

 The Golden Bauhinia Square has a giant statue of the Hong Kong orchid and is one of the major landmarks of Hong Kong.

 Sampan

-Sampan is a type of flat-bottom boat frequently seen in the shores of South China Sea, used by Cantonese, Hoklo, and many other Southeast Asian ethnic groups.
-They are usually three to four meters in length and have small shelters on broad.
+The sampan is a type of flat-bottom boat frequently seen in the shores of the South China Sea, used by Cantonese, Hoklo, and many other Southeast Asian ethnic groups.
+They are usually three to four meters in length and have small shelters on board.
 This makes it possible for fishermen to live on their own sampans.
-In the major Cantonese cities of Gwongzau, Hong Kong and Macau, it is a common sight to see crowds of sampans docked at their harbours.
-Thus, the image of sampan-filled harbour is strongly associated with Lingnan.
+In the major Cantonese cities of Guangzhou, Hong Kong, and Macau, it is a common sight to see crowds of sampans docked at their harbours.
+Thus, the image of the sampan-filled harbour is strongly associated with Lingnan.
 Sampans also regularly show up in films and music videos made by Cantonese.